 The JRSOs are talented, handy helpers who keep the school and community safe!
 JRSOs stands for Junior Road Safety Officers.
 There are four children from each of the Y5 classes who represent the whole school.
 Everyone wants to keep safe including the people surrounding you and one way could be keep the road safe by encouraging people to walk to school in a safe and sensible way.
 JRSOs monitor safety around the outside of the school and especially ask parents to drive and park carefully and legally so that we are not hurt.
 JRSOs have orange badge with gold writing.

 Brilliant Beech Hill Eco-Warriors

-In 2010 we achieved the prestigious Green Flag award, which was renewed again in Autumn 2015 confirming our Eco-Schools ethos not only works but is a very important part of the day-to-day life in school.
+In 2010 we first achieved the prestigious Green Flag award, which was renewed again in 2015 and again in October 2017 confirming our Eco-Schools ethos not only works but is a very important part of the day-to-day life in school.
 The award recognises schools that have shown they are committed to becoming environmentally friendly and who have setup a steering group to lead and implement the work.

 Everyone in our school follows this Eco-Schools ethos.
 We advocate sustainability within the school and our wider community giving children understanding of the links between their behaviour and impact on our environment.

 Pupils worked with the School’s Business Manager, Kelly O’Dowd, who also serves as the school’s eco-coordinator, on a variety of projects to raise awareness of green issues and make the school grounds more sustainable.
 These included making a greenhouse in the school grounds out of recycled bottles and encouraging pupils and staff to recycle whenever possible.